 Banking institutions are inevitable for the resource mobilization.
 Bank collects fund as a saving from public of country and invest in highly return yielding firm.
 The role of commercial banks in uplifting the economic growth of the country is very important.
-The uplifting of the development of a nation largely depends upon the development of its economic growth.
-Bank provides internal resources own branches.
-The development of the economy is greatly influenced due to the internal management of the bank.
-So commercial bank is the heart of trade, industry and business in modern age commercial banks earn optimal profit by mobilizing their internal resources properly.
+The uplifting of the development of a nation largely depends upon the development of its

-This research focuses on the comparative study of fund mobilization of four joint venture banks; Standard Chartered Bank Nepal Ltd, Nabil Bank Ltd., Himalayan Bank Ltd., and Everest Bank Ltd. These four banks are compared as per their fund mobilization procedure by taking 6 years data from the year 2004/05 to 2011/12.
+This research focuses on the comparative study of fund mobilization of four joint venture banks; Standard Chartered Bank Nepal Ltd, Nabil Bank Ltd., Himalayan Bank Ltd., and Everest Bank Ltd. These four banks are compared as per their fund mobilization procedure by taking 6 years data from the year 2004/05 to 2009/10.